godaddy-wordpress/primer-child-velux/readme.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Velux is a child theme of Primer:

+Primer WordPress Theme, Copyright 2017 GoDaddy Operating Company, LLC.
+Primer is distributed under the terms of the GNU GPL

 Velux bundles the following third-party resources:

 Stock photography, Pexels